gaborvecsei/usage-tracker.nvim/README.md

 # Usage-Tracker.nvim

 > The plugin is in ⚠️ active development, and you can expect breaking changes in the future.
+> Also the code is kind of 💩, refactoring is required.

 NeoVim plugin with which you can track your usage.
 The examples speak for themselves.